Chocolate Cake Recipe

-- Preheat oven to 180⁰ C. Lightly grease an 8” diameter baking tin and dust with flour.
+- Step 1: Preheat the oven to 180° C. Lightly grease an 8-inch diameter baking tin and dust with flour.

-- Sieve together maida, cocoa powder and baking powder.
+- Step 2: Sieve together maida, cocoa powder and baking powder.
 Keep aside.

-- Soften butter in a bowl, add powdered sugar and beat well to a creamy consistency.
+- Step 3: Soften butter in a bowl, add powdered sugar and beat well to a creamy consistency.
 Add Vanilla essence and mix.
 Slowly beat in the eggs one by one, then fold in the sieved maida mixture and mix well.
-Add the Nestlé a+ Nourish Milk and mix to get a dropping consistency
+Add milk and mix to get a dropping consistency.

-- Remove from oven, cool for a while.
+- Step 5: Remove from oven, cool for a while.
 Turn out over a wire rack or plate.

-- For Fudge Icing: Mix together Nestlé MILKMAID Sweetened Condensed Milk, cocoa powder and butter and beat well.
+- Step 6: For Fudge Icing: Mix together Nestlé MILKMAID, cocoa powder and butter and beat well.
 Microwave for 20 seconds, mix well.

-- Spread over the cooled cake and leave to set.
-Slice and serve
+- Step 7: Spread over the cooled cake and leave to set.
+Slice and serve.

 - Do not overbeat your batter as it will result in a tough cake.